AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 Water pollutants Sources Effects

-(i) pesticides and fertilizers Washed by erosion from farm to rivers, streams or ponds (i) it makes water unfit for human consumption
+(i) pesticides and fertilizers Washed by erosion from farms to rivers, streams or ponds (i) it makes water unfit for human consumption

 (ii) it leads to rapid vegetative growth of water plants which makes fishing and movement impossible.